Erika Oak, Psy.D.

 Dr. Oak has more than 10 years of extensive experience with many types of challenges that may affect a child’s success in the school environment, such as developmental delays, ADHD, anxiety, depression, learning disabilities, and behavioral challenges.
 She has been instrumental in developing programs in schools assisting students gain social skills and appropriate in-school behavior, helping teachers develop resiliency in struggling students, and changing school climates to be more welcoming and accommodating to students with special needs.
 She has created many school-based programs geared towards improving the emotional and behavioral quality of the school environment for all students.

 Dr. Oak also has experience working with adolescents and young adults diagnosed with Asperger’s Syndrome through Fairleigh Dickinson University’s COMPASS program at the Metropolitan Campus.
 The COMPASS program is designed to provide support during the first two years of college through academic support, individual counseling and group therapy.

-Dr. Oak continues to engage in the newest techniques and research through her continued teaching at Fairleigh Dickinson University, as well as publishing scholarly works in the area of cognitive assessment.
+Dr. Oak continues to engage in the newest techniques and research through her continued teaching as a Clinical Assistant Professor at Fairleigh Dickinson University, as well as publishing scholarly works in the area of cognitive assessment.